What Authors Need to Know About Book Metadata in Publishing

 Getting your book’s metadata right is key to reaching your target audience and selling more books.
 By understanding what metadata is, where it’s used, and why it matters, you can optimize it for marketing and distribution purposes.
 Plan your metadata as part of your overall marketing strategy to have a cohesive brand message.
 When optimized, your metadata gives your book the best chance of being found, bought, and enjoyed by the right people.

-What Authors Need to Know About Book Metadata in Publishing Image
+Blog thumbnail of book metadata, for What Authors Need to Know About Book Metadata in Publishing blog post

 Don't let your manuscript sit idle